 Hyundai is considering accelerating the construction of its electric car plant in the US state of Georgia – instead of 2023, the first excavators are to roll this year.
 The background to the considerations is the new electric car subsidy in the USA.

 ++ This article has been updated; please continue reading below. ++

 The new regulations signed by US President Joe Biden stipulate that electric cars built outside North America are excluded from tax incentives.
-Hyundai currently only builds its E-GMP models such as the Ioniq 5 or the Ioniq 6 in South Korea – so buyers of these vehicles would miss out in the US.
+Hyundai currently only makes its E-GMP models, such as the Ioniq 5 or the Ioniq 6, in South Korea – so buyers of these vehicles would miss out in the US.

-Construction of the US plant in Georgia, announced in May, with an annual capacity of 300,000 electric cars, was originally scheduled to begin in early 2023, with a view to starting production in the first half of 2025.
-The South Korean news agency Yonhap now reports, citing an insider, that due to the reformed US tax credit for electric vehicles, construction of the Hyundai plant could begin this year – with the aim of starting production in the second half of 2024.
+Construction of the US plant in Georgia, announced in May, with an annual capacity of 300,000 electric cars, was initially scheduled to begin in early 2023 to start production in the first half of 2025.
+The South Korean news agency Yonhap now reports, citing an insider, that due to the reformed US tax credit for electric vehicles, construction of the Hyundai plant could begin this year – to start production in the second half of 2024.
 However, there is no comment from Hyundai Motor Corporation in the report.

 - ADVERTISEMENT -